Skip to main content

 Owners recognize that instore retail is still the dominant retail channel, and it’s a part of the customer journey.
 As they contemplate redevelopment options for their anchors and centers, placemaking has become increasingly important.
 Owners are investing in outdoor living rooms and green spaces which will accommodate programming and community events, such as movie nights, bocce, musical performances, and winter ice rinks.
 Placemaking will also enhance aesthetics and help with attracting and retaining new tenants through the creation of destinations where consumers want to linger.

 For more than 40 years, VHB has partnered with leading developers and retailers to unlock the value of their retail centers—creating some of the most exciting destinations in the country.
 Through a deep understanding of the development process, land use, and local regulations, we work with our clients to maximize their development program, secure permits, solve traffic and access issues, and develop community spaces that add value and create a great retail and entertainment experience.
 We also partner with our clients to transform obsolete boxes into revenue generating assets for a variety of end users.
 Are you faced with asset repositioning challenges?
-Contact Justin Dufresne or Jocelyn Gambone to start planning for tomorrow.
+Contact Justin Dufresne to start planning for tomorrow.

 x